garysweaver/stepford/README.md

     bundle exec stepford factories --path spec/support/factories.rb

+### Associations

+To include associations:

+    bundle exec stepford factories --associations

 ### Stepford Checks Model Associations

-Stepford first loads Rails and attempts to check your models for broken associations.
+If `--associations` or `--validate_associations` is specified, Stepford first loads Rails and attempts to check your models for broken associations.

 If associations are deemed broken, it will output proposed changes.